juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 #### Via ConfigMap

-Minimum required version is CSI Driver v0.24.7.
+The minimum required version is CSI Driver v0.24.7.
 Upon modification, application pods need to be re-created for changes to take effect.

-Items inside ConfigMap comes with the highest priority, mount options defined in CM will recursively overwrite those defined in PV.
-So in order to avoid confusion, please migrate all mount options towards ConfigMap and refrain from using PV-level `mountOptions`.
+Items inside ConfigMap comes with the highest priority, and mount options defined in CM will recursively overwrite those defined in PV.
+To avoid confusion, please migrate all mount options to ConfigMap and avoid using PV-level `mountOptions`.

 By using `pvcSelector`, you can control mount options for multiple PVCs.